TimSusa/cliptor/README.md

 - Start, Stop and Pause your clips
 - Change volume for each clip
 - Start scenes, similar to ableton live
+- Load from or Save settings to a file

 ## Download and Install

-Go To https://github.com/TimSusa/cliptor/releases and find the latest or beta release.
+Go to https://github.com/TimSusa/cliptor/releases and find the latest or beta release.
 There is a caret with "assets".
 Please click the caret to have the download links available.

 - Mac OSX: Please, download the \*.dmg File (can be seen on "assets" at the bottom here) and double click
 - Windows 7 and above: Please, download the \*.exe File (can be seen on "assets" at the bottom here) and double click